Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia8/Readme.md

 [Inferior 1 (process 1970) exited normally]
 >```
 >
 > Hmmmm.
-We didn't get a seg fault, but we got some weird characters added in with out ```A```.
+We didn't get a seg fault, but we got some weird characters added in with our ```A```.
 Let's try a bit bigger.
 >
 >```
 (gdb) run $(python -c 'print "A"*40')